 It is illegal for an employer to take away vacation time or refuse to pay an employee for unused vacation time after the employee leaves the company.

-In some cases, an employer may have in place a vacation policy that violates California labor laws.
+In some cases, an employer may have in place a vacation policy that violates California's labor laws.
 This may result in labor law violations for multiple employees.
 Successful unpaid vacation time class action lawsuits often involve missing compensation for paid-time-off or “expired” vacation time.

 Additionally, it is illegal for an employer to retaliate against an employee for exercising their rights under California labor laws.
 An employer cannot retaliate, against an employee for citing wage and hour violations.
 Firing an employee for filing a labor violation claim may be considered "wrongful termination".11